 As you describe, many kids like your son are hesitant to leave the house if they think they may get caught in a storm.
 They may try to avoid outdoor activities.
 This stress can get in the way of other aspects of their lives, such as schoolwork, because the fear makes it hard for them to concentrate.
 It can be wearing on parents, too, as the children look for constant reassurance that it will not storm.

-You can do several things to try to ease your son’s fear.
+You can do several things to try to ease your fear of storms.

 For some children, it is comforting to know the plan for staying safe in a storm.
 Talk to your son about what your family did before and how that kept you safe.
 Share what you will do during a storm — even if you are outdoors or away from home.
 Reassure him that you will do whatever you can to keep him safe.
 If your child has been through a scary experience, such as an evacuation, talk about how that was scary and how you as a family handled it, and explain what you will do if that situation happens again.